steven-chg/LiDAR-Based-Lane-Navigation-System/README.md

-## First drive the car outside at the point away from the building, and remain static for
+### Start-Up Sequence

-## 30 s
+# First drive the car outside at the point away from the building, and remain static for 30 seconds

-# Then initialize all the sensors
+# Initialize All Sensors
 $ cd demo_ws
 $ source devel/setup.bash
 $ roslaunch basic_launch sensor_init.launch